U.S. Government map of Greece.

 Lights come on after sunset on Santorini.

-A few lights are starting to come on.
+A few lights start to come on.
 Several people are watching the final colors of the sunset from the many walkways.

 Lights come on after sunset on Santorini.